indexcosmos/indexcosmos.github.io/about.md

 ### About Me

-This site was buildt as a place to experiment and record my code projects.
+This site was built as a place to experiment and record my code projects.